High-Functioning Anxiety:When Doing Everything Well Isn’t Enough

 If I worry enough, I can prevent disappointment.

-Anxiety becomes a management system.
-A way of staying in control of outcomes for everyone else.
+Anxiety gradually becomes a management system — a way of trying to stay in control of outcomes, not only for yourself but for everyone around you.

 Anxiety Directed Outward

-At work, this looks like a leader who monitors team morale carefully, absorbs stress so others don’t have to, and holds themselves to standards they would never impose on anyone else.
+At work, this may look like a leader who constantly monitors the team's morale, absorbs stress so others do not have to, and holds themselves to standards they would never expect of anyone else.

-At home, it looks like the parent or partner who anticipates everyone’s needs, organises everything, and carries the invisible weight while quietly struggling to name what they themselves actually need.
+At home, it may look like the parent or partner who anticipates everyone else's needs, keeps everything organised, and carries the invisible mental load while struggling to identify what they need themselves.

 The anxiety is real.
-But it has been redirected into productivity, into care for others, into the pursuit of a result good enough to finally feel safe.
+But instead of appearing as panic, it is channelled into productivity, caring for others, and striving for a result that finally feels safe.

-The difficulty is that the strategy never fully delivers what it promises.
+The difficulty is that the strategy never delivers what it promises.

-No result is ever quite enough to switch the system off.
+No achievement is ever enough to convince the system that it is finally safe to stop.

 When Anxiety Becomes Identity